AnnawdeFreitas/AnnawdeFreitas/README.md

-     If you have any suggestions for improving this Read.me feel free to let me know! <3 Take care!
+     If you have any suggestions for improving this Readme feel free to let me know! <3 Take care!